 Now in his 31st year with the Council, Mr. Mica has worked with Florida government on diverse industry issues such as the Florida Underground Storage Tank Cleanup Program, Florida's landmark Used Oil Recycling Program, and a comprehensive rewrite of the state's motor fuel tax laws which led to unsurpassed revenue collections for the state's coffers and relief of regulatory strangleholds for the industry.
 Professionally he has served on various state committees and boards including as a member of the Clean Fuels Florida Commission.
 He currently serves as a member of the Big Cypress Advisory Committee in assisting siting of exploration of petroleum resources has been appointed by three Florida Governors as a Commissioner of the Florida State Emergency Response Commission.
 He is also the co-Chair of Associated Industries of Florida Energy Council and serves on committees of the Florida Chamber of Commerce.

 Mica is active in both community and statewide organizations.
-He is the immediate past Chairman of the Board of the Historical Capital Foundation, Chairman of the Museums of Florida History Foundation and is the Chairman of the board of the Florida Association of Professional Lobbyists.
+He is the immediate past Chairman of the Board of the Historical Capital Foundation, Chairman of the Museums of Florida History Foundation and is the immediate past Chairman of the board of the Florida Association of Professional Lobbyists.
 He is a founder and past Chairman of the Board of Directors of Keep Florida Beautiful and during his tenure as chair, the group was recognized as the Outstanding State Affiliate of Keep America Beautiful.
 He is a graduate of Leadership Florida Class XV and is a past Chairman of the Northwest Florida Region.
 He is actively involved within the Florida association community as a member and the Florida Society of Association Executives.
 He is a past Chairman of the Government Relations Committee, twice Chairman of their Foundation's Think Tank program and served as Co-Chairman of the Annual Conference Education Committee and has served on the Board of Directors of the association and on its Foundation's Board.
 He is the immediate past Chairman of the Southern Scholarship Foundation's Board of Directors which was named the outstanding non profit of Tallahassee during his tenure.
-He is a member of the Tiger Bay Forum Club and a member of the Economic Club of Florida and currently Chairman of their board.
+He is a member of the Tiger Bay Forum Club and a member of the Economic Club of Florida and a past Chairman of their board.

 Professionally he has attained the American Society of